To Explain or Not to Explain: A Study on the Necessity of Explanations for Autonomous Vehicles: User Study

 \subsection{Study Design \& Procedure}

-We used Google Forms as our platform for this user experiment.
+Our user study is conducted as an online survey-based study.
 The experiment took 40 minutes to finish, including a break every fifteen minutes.

 During the experiment, our participants watched 38 independent short driving video clips (as described in the previous subsection).
-Participants were told to imagine themselves as passengers riding in the vehicles.
-While the video was playing, the participants were free to be slightly distracted.
-One thing to note here is that the video shown to participants was the raw video, without an explanation.
+Participants were told to imagine themselves as passengers riding in the vehicles to simulate the in-car experience.
+The video shown to participants was the raw video, without an explanation.
 Moreover, we randomized the order of sampled videos to reduce bias, and each participant watched all sampled videos at the end of the experiment.
 After each video, participants answered several follow-up questions.
 The users rated how necessary an explanation is for the clip, referred to as a necessity score.
 Then, they described how attentive they were while watching the clip.
 Finally, they ranked several explanation candidates that we had prepared for each of the sampled videos.
 In particular, we prepared four different types of explanation contents separately for all of the 38 driving scenarios, as presented in Table~\ref{tab:explanation_format}.
 During the post-study phase, we prepared several questions related to how the text-based explanation can affect people's trust in autonomous vehicles, and to what the participant's driver types were.
-In particular, we asked participants about seat preferences under the ordinary car, autonomous vehicle, and autonomous vehicle with an explanation (Figure \ref{fig:driver-seat}).